Home Page for Courtney McBeth | Parasol Laboratory

 Publications

-Hypergraph-based Multi-robot Motion Planning with Topological Guidance, Courtney McBeth, James Motes, Marco Morales, Nancy M. Amato, ArXiv Preprint, Nov 2023.
+Scalable Multi-Robot Motion Planning Using Guidance-Informed Hypergraphs, Courtney McBeth, James Motes, Isaac Ngui, Marco Morales, Nancy M. Amato, ArXiv Preprint, Jun 2024.

 Keywords: Motion Planning, Multi-Agent, Workspace Topology